Strumigenys: Identification and taxonomy

 One of the most distinctive characters of the genus Strumigenys is the presence of spongiform tissue — a "honeycomb-like", foveolate extension of the cuticle — on the anterior segments of the metasoma in the majority of species, though spongiform tissue is convergently present in two unrelated ant genera, Dacetinops and Tetheamyrma.
 In Strumigenys this spongiform tissue is associated with exocrine glands of an unknown function.
 Strumigenys often have modified setae, such as bent, spatulate, or bulbous, among various other forms.
 The antennae have reduced segmentation, with four to six antennomeres, and the palps are also reduced with one-segmented labial palps and zero or one-segmented maxillary palps.

 The genus Strumigenys is speciose with 884 currently recognized species.
 Since the establishment of the genus in 1860 by Frederick Smith, it has accumulated twenty-eight generic synonyms.
 One of the largest and most notable of these is the former genus Pyramica, which has been moved in and out of synonymy with Strumigenys numerous times, with arguments relying largely on the morphology and function of the mandibles and labrum, before the rise of genetic analysis and phylogenetic capabilities.

-Selected species
+Species

-The genus contains over 880 species.
-They include:
+As of 2026, the genus contains over 880 species.
+Listed here are a few of the more well-known members of the genus.